Student visa (subclass 500)

 - evidence of your/your family economic circumstances in home country (this is very important, you can show your family’s financial situation in home country by bank accounts, whether they have a business, house, etc.)

-- work experience (we do not have any work experience evidence) – Please provide evidence of employment for at least the previous
+- work experience – Please provide evidence of employment for at least the previous

 12 months, evidence of an offer of employment upon your return home, tax returns or financial statements